A Functional Approach to Curve Alignment and Shape Analysis: Real data analysis

-We define our generative model as presented in Section \ref{gen-sec}.
-Specifically, we simulate the score vectors $\boldsymbol{\xi}\in \mathbb{R}^{M_1\times M_2}$ from the joint Gaussian model estimated from the data.
-Moreover, the number of retained principal components, $M_1$ associated with $\mathbf{Z}_1$ and $M_2$ associated with $\mathbf{Z}_2$, is chosen such that the cumulative variance explained by the first $M_1$ eigenfunctions (resp. $M_2$ eigenvectors) reaches at least $90\%$.
-This results in setting $M_1=4$ and $M_2=4$ for the butterfly dataset and $M_1=7$ and $M_2=4$ for the fork dataset.
+We define our generative model as described in Section~\ref{gen-sec}.
+In particular, we simulate the score vectors $\boldsymbol{\xi} \in \mathbb{R}^{M_1+M_2}$ from the estimated joint Gaussian model.
+The number of retained principal components, $M_1$ for $\mathbf{Z}_1$ and $M_2$ for $\mathbf{Z}_2$, is chosen such that the cumulative proportion of explained variance reaches at least $90\%$.
+This leads to $M_1=4$ and $M_2=4$ for the butterfly dataset, and $M_1=7$ and $M_2=4$ for the fork dataset.

-For comparison, we also generate new samples using an alternative approach: we use the estimated model obtained from applying the MFPCA method of \citet{happ2018} directly on the smoothed curves $\hat{\mathbf{x}}^s_i, \ i=1,\ldots,n_s$ and $s=b,f$.
-As before, we retain a number of principal components, denoted $M_3$, such that the cumulative variance explained by the first $M_3$ components is at least of $90\%$.
-This leads to $M_3=3$ for the butterfly dataset and $M_3=4$ for the fork dataset.
-Note that this alternative approach does not explicitly model the deformation parameters, which may limit its ability to generate realistic curves.
+For comparison, we also consider a baseline approach based on multivariate functional PCA (MFPCA), applied directly to the smoothed curves $\hat{\mathbf{c}}^s_i$, $i=1,\ldots,n_s$, with $s \in \{b,f\}$, following \citet{happ2018}.
+As before, we retain a number of principal components, denoted $M$, such that at least $90\%$ of the variance is explained.
+This results in $M=3$ for the butterfly dataset and $M=4$ for the fork dataset.

+This approach serves as a natural baseline to assess the impact of the alignment step.
+Since geometric variability and deformation effects are not explicitly disentangled, we expect these sources of variation to be confounded, which may limit the ability of the model to generate coherent and realistic { contours}.